brentonk/kenkel-cv/cv.md

 # Publications

+* Kevin A. Clarke, Brenton Kenkel, and Miguel R. Rueda, ["Misspecification and the Propensity Score: The Possibility of Overadjustment,"](http://www.rochester.edu/college/psc/clarke/MissProp.pdf) conditionally accepted at *Political Science Research and Methods*.

 * Mark Fey, Jinhee Jo, and Brenton Kenkel, ["Information and International Institutions Revisited,"](http://dx.doi.org/10.1177/0022002713503285) *Journal of Conflict Resolution* 59, no. 1 (2015).

 * Brenton Kenkel and Curtis S. Signorino, ["Estimating Extensive Form Games in R,"](http://www.jstatsoft.org/v56/i08) *Journal of Statistical Software* 56, no. 8 (2014).